kasjames99/ACIT2520-Project/README.md

 I worked on
 1. adding the session
 2. admin destroy the session
+i don't know where to get the error fixed when running the code but im pretty sure that it should work nonetheless.